-- 8. HQLA1 can comprise an unlimited share of the stock of eligible high quality liquid assets, are held at market value and are not subject to a haircut under the LCR.
-These assets are limited to: - (a) cash; - (b) central bank reserves, to the extent that these reserves can be drawn down in times of stress; - (c) marketable securities representing claims on or claims guaranteed by sovereigns, central banks, non-central government public sector entities (PSEs), the Bank for International Settlements, the International Monetary Fund, the European Commission or multilateral development banks, and satisfying all of the following conditions: - (i) assigned a zero per cent risk-weight under Attachment A of Prudential Standard APS 112 Capital Adequacy: Standardised Approach to Credit Risk (APS 112); - (ii) traded in large, deep and active repo or cash markets characterised by a low level of concentration; - (iii) proven record as a reliable source of liquidity in the markets (repo or sale) even during stressed market conditions; and - (iv) not an obligation of a financial institution or any of its associated entities; - (d) for non-zero per cent risk-weighted sovereigns, sovereign or central bank debt securities issued in domestic currencies by the sovereign or central bank in the country in which the liquidity risk is being taken or in the ADI's home country; and - (e) for non-zero per cent risk-weighted sovereigns, domestic sovereign or central bank debt securities issued in foreign currencies, to the extent that holding of such debt matches the currency needs of the ADI's operations in that jurisdiction.
+- 9. HQLA1 can comprise an unlimited share of the stock of eligible high-quality liquid assets, are held at market value and are not subject to a haircut under the LCR.
+These assets are limited to: - (a) cash; - (b) central bank reserves, to the extent that these reserves can be drawn down in times of stress; - (c) marketable securities representing claims on or claims guaranteed by sovereigns, central banks, non-central government public sector entities (PSEs), the Bank for International Settlements, the International Monetary Fund, the European Central Bank and European Community or multilateral development banks, and satisfying all of the following conditions: - (i) assigned a zero per cent risk-weight under Attachment A of Prudential Standard APS 112 Capital Adequacy: Standardised Approach to Credit Risk (APS 112); - (ii) traded in large, deep and active repo or cash markets characterised by a low level of concentration; - (iii) proven record as a reliable source of liquidity in the markets (repo or sale) even during stressed market conditions; and - (iv) not an obligation of a financial institution or any of its associated entities; - (d) for non-zero per cent risk-weighted sovereigns: sovereign or central bank debt securities issued in domestic currencies by the sovereign or central bank in the country in which the liquidity risk is being taken or in the ADI's home country; and - (e) for non-zero per cent risk-weighted sovereigns: domestic sovereign or central bank debt securities issued in foreign currencies are eligible up to the amount of the ADI's stressed net cash outflows in that specific foreign currency stemming from the ADI's operations in the jurisdiction where the ADI's liquidity risk is being taken.